Part ofWhat Is Claude Code? The Complete Guide

 - While it works, review its diffs in Cursor's editor — inline, with Cursor's own AI available for quick spot-fixes.

 Claude Code also ships an official VS Code extension that works in Cursor (a VS Code fork), giving you its agent panel natively in the sidebar.
 The two tools don't fight over anything — one drives large changes, the other gives you a first-class review cockpit.
+Our walkthrough of running Claude Code in Cursor covers the terminal setup, the /terminal-setup fix, and whether two subscriptions are worth it.

 Cursor fits when you need to slow down and understand.
 Learning an unfamiliar codebase, making careful surgical changes, working in a language you're rusty in — the inline, approve-everything workflow keeps you in contact with every line.